-Crystal Noir is a contemporary visual artist whose paintings explore how history moves through material and form.
+Crystal Noir is a contemporary visual artist whose paintings investigate how inherited environments shape the Black body.

 Indigo carries a complicated history.
 It holds beauty and violence, with knowledge and exploitation at the same time.